D-Andreev/react-gn/README.md

  color: red;
 }
 ```
 Additionally you can create a `data.json` file which will contain data that will be used when rendering the templates.
 If this file is not provided the only data being passed to the templates will be the component name.
-In some cases if additional data is required you can create a data file:
+In some cases if additional data is required (i.e. the initial state for a component etc...), you can create a data file:
 `./templates/container/data.json`
 ```javascript
 {
   "state": {"count": 0}
 }
 ```
 By using the `template` command the templates will be rendered, inserting the component name and all additional data passed from `data.json`.
+When you initially start working with the `template` command, a good approach would be to copy and paste some of your existing components and convert them into ejs templates.
+Then you can use them when running the `template` command to create components which are customized for your codebase.
-You can checkout the result of running the `template` command in the in the [demos](https://github.com/D-Andreev/react-gn/tree/master/demos/template-command-example).
+You can checkout the result of running the `template` command in the in the [demos](https://github.com/D-Andreev/react-gn/tree/master/demos/template-command-example/src/todo-list).

 ## Acknowledgements